-Following the commencement of the dissolution and liquidation, assets will be sold or otherwise disposed of and the partners' capital account balances will be adjusted to reflect any resulting gain or loss.
-The proceeds of liquidation will, first, be applied to the payment of our creditors in the order of priority provided in the amended and restated partnership agreement and by law and, thereafter, be distributed on the units in accordance with respective capital account balances, as so adjusted.
+DISTRIBUTIONS OF CASH UPON LIQUIDATION DURING THE SUBORDINATION PERIOD be adjusted to reflect any resulting gain or loss.
+The proceeds of liquidation will, first, be applied to the payment of our creditors in the order of priority provided in the Amended and Restated Partnership Agreement and by law and, thereafter, be distributed on the Units in accordance with respective capital account balances, as so adjusted.